abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_set_interrupt_on_bus(uint16_t value)
 ```
-Enable interrupts for the pins on the bus
+Enable interrupts for the pins on the bus.
 **Parameters:**
 value *(uint16_t)*: 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = enabled, 0 = disabled
 **Returns:** null